SNAP-8

 By competing with SNAP-25 for binding sites, SNAP-8 modulates the release of catecholamines (neurotransmitters) that signal muscle contraction.
 The result is reduced muscle activity in facial expression muscles, which smooths existing wrinkles and prevents new ones from forming.
 It is sometimes called "Botox in a bottle" for this reason.

-SNAP-8 is formulated as a topical serum or cream at concentrations of 3–10%.
+SNAP-8 is formulated as a topical serum or cream at concentrations of 3 to 10%.
 It is used around the forehead, crow's feet, and between the eyebrows.
 Results are subtler than injectable Botox but cumulative and non-invasive.
 It is also studied for combining with GHK-Cu topical for comprehensive skin rejuvenation.

 How It Works